Are you eligible?

 You will need to send us the following:

-Completed Initial Enquiry Form for EU Graduates.
+Completed Registration form for EU Graduates.
 (This can be downloaded from the 'Related documents' box)

 A photocopy of the identifying page and outside front cover of your valid passport or your EU identity card; or evidence that you are a European Union Rights Entitled Person (EUREP).
 (For security purposes we electronically screen all identity documents and any issues are automatically reported to the Home Office and police);